just-the-docs/just-the-docs/devops/DEVOPS.md

     environment, and spam slack with any errors.
   - TODO: It should be fully automated to create a new jenkins slave server.

-**Scope**

-This page introduces the areas we call DevOps at Countable, from standards and conventions, to specific tools, release management, and information security.

 ## Standards and Conventions